tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/scanIndexed.md

 linkTitle: "scanIndexed()"
 show_in_table: true
 category: Sequence Operations
-description: Perform a scan over every element in the input stream along with its index
+description: Perform a scan over every element in the input stream along with its index.

 ---